Friedrich Christian, Margrave of Meissen: Life

 He was born in Dresden, as the second son of King Frederick Augustus III of Saxony and his wife Archduchess Luise, Princess of Tuscany.
 He was known as My Beloved Tia to his mother.
 As a small child, he once saw his aunt Mathilde stuff her plate and, shocked by her gluttony, exclaimed "Look Mamma, Aunt Mathilde has taken all the strawberries, see what a mess she's making!"
 His deaf grandfather then asked what Tia had said, and his mother lied for him.
-His parens divorced when he was nine years old, after the scandal of multiple extramarital affairs.
-His mother later wrote: I think that my son Tia possesses many of the characteristics of our family.
+His parents divorced when he was nine years old, after the scandal of multiple extramarital affairs.
+His mother later wrote:

+I think that my son Tia possesses many of the characteristics of our family.
 He was a pretty child; now he is a very handsome youth, and he was, and is now, warm-hearted and affectionate.
 I am told that he greatly resembles my father in the days of his youth, and I am glad of it.